Links to the UN Community

 Another dimension of the School's relationships with the UN community is the constant flow of information and resources between our campus and New York City.
 Seton Hall serves as an official UN depository library, and houses the archives for UNA-USA in its campus library.
 A UN Research Guide from University Libraries providing links to the latest UN resources can be accessed here.
 As a result of UNA-USA's support, the School of Diplomacy was selected to serve as the coordinating Secretariat for the UN Dialogue Among Civilizations and published the resulting report, Crossing the Divide.

-The School is also the host institution for the UNA History project.
-The purpose of the UNA History project is to complete a book project on the history of UNA-USA from its founding through its merger with UNF in 2010.
-The project is being led by Ed Elmendorf, a former President of UNA.
-Diplomacy student interns support the research and writing of this project.
+The School also served as the host institution for the UNA History project.
+The UNA History project produced a book publication on the history of UNA-USA from its founding through its merger with UNF in 2010.
+The project was led by Ed Elmendorf, a former President of UNA.
+Diplomacy student interns supported the research and writing of this project.